 Using your photo on your CV or Resume is getting more and more common and accepted.
 However when you are applying for a job in the United Kingdom or the United States it is better create a CV or Resume without a photo.
 Adding personal information like your birth date, nationality and marital status is common practice on a European CV.
 But in the United States this kind of private information is normally not shared on the Resume.
 However as a foreigner applying for an international position, remember to always include your nationality on your CV or Resume.

 How to call your document?
-In English there are two terms that are commonly used; Curriculum Vitae (or CV) or Resume.
+In English there are two terms that are commonly used; Curriculum Vitae (or CV) or Résumé.
 The term Curriculum Vitae comes from Latin and literally means “Course of life”.
 In Europe the most common name used is Curriculum Vitae.
-In North America, Australia or New Zealand both names are used, but the term Resume is the most common.
+In North America, Australia or New Zealand both names are used, but the term Réumé is the most common.
 In the North America, Australia and New Zealand the term CV is specifically used for academic, scientific or research working areas.
-The American style CV is more extensive (and often much longer ) and has a more detailed overview of information than the Resume.
+The American style CV is more extensive (and often much longer ) and has a more detailed overview of information than the Résumé.
 When you are applying in Europe, it is safe to always use the term CV.
-In North America, Australia and New Zealand most people will use the term Resume, except when you are applying in an academic, scientific or research working area, where it is best to use “CV”.
-In other parts of the world, like Australia, South-Africa and India the terms CV and Resume are interchangeable.
+In North America, Australia and New Zealand most people will use the term Résumé, except when you are applying in an academic, scientific or research working area, where it is best to use “CV”.
+In other parts of the world, like Australia, South-Africa and India the terms CV and Résumé are interchangeable.
 If you want to know more about the differences between the Curriculum Vitae and the Resume, you can read our full post about the difference between a CV and a Résumé

 When to use a English CV?